 - Contact numbers for all vendors, including photographers, caterers, staging providers, and the main wedding party.

 - A detailed timeline of what happens, and when.

 - A checklist of everything you need to take to the ceremony.
 Heaven forbid the rings get left behind in the rush of excitement.

 - Ceremony details, including the text and everything else such as processional order. ● Reception details.
-Floor plans, seating arrangements, location of the bar, menus and drinks lists, DJ playlists (with first dance etc. especially highlighted).
+Floor plans, seating arrangements, the location of the bar, menus and drinks lists, DJ playlists (with first dance etc. especially highlighted).